raganwald/braythwayt.com/_posts/2014-09-07-trial-separation.md

 But alas...
 It is as if I had a friend living in a country that is racist, or dangerous for women, or run by a dystopian oligarchy.
 I might like my friend very much, but I'm not going to visit them until their environment changes.

+My break starts at the stroke of midnight, tonight.
 I will revisit my feelings on Monday, September 22nd.

 Until then...
 [Be Ever Wonderful][1].

 [1]: https://www.youtube.com/watch?v=hMcfdD5K9Mg